clementcmy/clementcmy/README.md

 - 👋 Hi, my name is Clement
 - 👀 I am interested in getting a job in tech.
-- 🌱 I am currently learning Python
+- 🌱 I am currently during a career conversion course in Data Science with General Assembly!
 - 📫 How to reach me: https://www.linkedin.com/in/clement-cheng-4b9973177/

 <!---